kadirovgm/newman/README.md

     Newman is a CLI Collection Runner for Postman.
 It is built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.

-#### In this README file you can find instructions for executing newman.

 ## AHS Postman Public Workspace
 For executing test cases in AHS project manually using Postman follow this link to our [Postman public workspace](https://www.postman.com/akvelonhr/workspace/ahs-api)

 # Getting started

-### Newman is built on Node.js.
+### 1. Newman is built on Node.js.
 To run Newman, make sure you have Node.js installed.
 #### You can [download and install](https://nodejs.org/en/download/current/) Node.js on Linux, Windows, and macOS.

-### After you install Node.js, Newman is just a command away.
+### 2. After you install Node.js, Newman is just a command away.
 Install Newman from npm globally on your system, which allows you to run it from anywhere.
     $ sudo npm install -g newman

-### If npm packages 'looking for funding', try to turn it off globally:
+### 2.1.
+If npm packages 'looking for funding', try to turn it off globally:
     $ npm config set fund false --global

-### The easiest way to run Newman is to run it with a collection.
+### 3. The easiest way to run Newman is to run it with a collection.
 #### For that go to parent directory, where is collection and environment files placed:
     $ cd newman/execution/